open-interop/oop-core-docs/source/includes/_api_devices.md

 }
 ```

-This command will retreive a list of devices based on either filter parameters or all devices by default.
+This command will retrieve a list of devices based on either filter parameters or all devices by default.

 ### HTTP Request